MacFurax/PlayWithTDD/README.md

 # PlayWithTDD

 Just a place to experiment with TDD.

-And a bit with CMake
+And a bit with CMake.